PhineasLau/cs50-progress/week-1.md

 #### {
 #### (4 spaces for convention) command
 #### }
+#### While loops follow the same structure as well, for loops also but in the conditions you do (declare the starting point of the variable; ending condition; value increase after each loop)

 ## Linux
 ### An OS that is highly perfermance for servers and clouds.
 Tends to be CLI, vs code uses it in terminal for navigating through different files.